usmanhalalit/DjangoRealtime/README.md

 ### Listening to Events
-In your JavaScript code, listen to events using DOM events or the helper method.
+In your JavaScript code, listen to events using DOM events.
 Just listen on `window` using the `djr:` prefix before your event type.
 ```javascript
 window.addEventListener('djr:task_complete', (e) => {